You are currently viewing Best Scooters for Highway Riding

 Features Almost All 200cc+ Scooters Have

 There are a few features that almost all of the scooters in this category have, so they are baked into this list but not as differentiators.
-ABS brakes are a standard in this class except for on the 3-wheel trike Piaggio MP3 500cc.
+ABS brakes are standard in this class except for the 3-wheel trike Piaggio MP3 500cc.
 In addition, the Sym Citycom S300i does not have ABS, but all others do.

 The average miles per gallon for the scooters in this category is 70 mpg, though, which is still quite a bit lower than what you’ll find in the 100-200cc range (90mph).